backspaces/agentscript/config/cleantheme/tutorials/4 - Model.md

     wiggleAngle = 10 // wiggle angle in degrees
     linksToo = true // handy to show just turtles if false

-    // use default patches: 33 x 33 patches with 0,0 origin at the center. constructor() {
+    // default worldOptions: 33 x 33 patches with 0,0 origin at the center.
-        super() // call "Model"s constructor
+    constructor(worldOptions = undefined) {
+        super(worldOptions)
     }

     setup() {